benjilebon/SaphyreMod/README.md

-# Saphyre : The Gacha-Like Minecraft mod
+# The Saphyre

-Saphyre is a mod that adds a new resource to the game : The Saphyre
+Saphyre is a mod that adds a new resource and a new entity to the game :

-This unique metal has the power and ability to transform to any random item in the game when used
+- The Saphyre is a new generated ore that can be crafted into a crystal that gives you a random item based on how enhanced it is

-**Saphyre adds a new exciting "gift" kind-of system to the game**
+- Saphyre is also an entity that looks like a dog, it is fleeing humans with very high speed and gives Saphyre on kill

 ## Current features

-- Saphyre Ore Generation in the overworld
+- New Ore : The Saphyre Ore
-- Gifting system
+- New entity : Saphyre
-- Craft improved version of saphyre to have better loots !
+- New Advancements
-- Achievements
+- New Items : Saphyre (with its modified version : Enhanced, Amazing, Incredible & Ultimate)

 ## Planned features

-- See todos in the project (mostly inside SaphyreMain)
+- See todos in the project (mostly inside SaphyreMain.java)

 # How to install & contribute